zak0/AppTycoon/doc/game_design.md

 Products can also be released for free or the they can be made open source.
 This has an effect on company's reputation.

 ### Contracting Projects
 Contracting projects have type and features like the in-house products, so the amount of _code_ needed to complete the project is calculated the same way as for the in-house product projects.
-Additionally these projects have a _quality_ requirement which also needs to be met in order to succesfully deliver the project.
+Additionally these projects have a _quality_ requirement which also needs to be met in order to successfully deliver the project.
 Contracting projects also have a _deadline_ which must be met or a possible monetary penalty will be inflicted.

+### Product Projects
+Product projects are projects that result in a new release of a product.
+The projects are defined through the Product Development feature by planning the next release.
+In practice, this means leveling up existing features, adding new features or fixing bugs.

+New products are done in a similar way: first the product is defined, then a project is started to actually develop it.

 ### Project Tasks
 Each project is divided into tasks.
 For product development projects, the tasks are improvements to features or completely new features, or bug fixes.
 For contracting projects, this is simply the list of features that need to be developed.